SunnyFuji/Pong-Go/README.md

 # Pong-Go
-A pong gam in Go
+A pong game in Go